FastAsChuff/Floating-Point-And-Hex-Conversion-Functions/README.md

 # Floating-Point-And-Hex-Conversion-Functions
 Converts floating point data types to and from HEX for saving or communications.
+Ideally for use with source and destination system using the same endianness or else permutations of the HEX is required.
+Saving floating point values as HEX can ensure that values are restored to a floating point type exactly as they were before including +-0 and the various Nan representations.
+This can be useful for checkpointing and idempotency where alternative ways of saving and reloading floating point values might cause different results to be produced.